-I have reviewed projects approved and the financing agreements signed during the period 1/01/2019 to 31/12/2019.
+I have reviewed projects approved and the financing agreements signed during the period 1/1/2020 to 31/12/2020.
 I have also listened to the clarifications presented by the management which confirmed that it applied the Bank's approved contracts in accordance with Shari'ah principles.

 The management of the Fund bears the responsibility to ensure that its operational activities are carried out in accordance with the principles of Shari'ah.
-My responsibility is limited to express an independent opinion based on my audit following the review of all the necessaly information which i sufficient for making a reasonable assertion that the Fund has not contravened Shari'ah rules and principles, In my opinion:
+My responsibility is limited to express an independent opinion based on my audit following the review of all the necessarily information which is sufficient for making a reasonable assertion that the Fund has not contravened Shari'ah rules and principles, In my opinion:

-- a) The contracts, operations and transactions concluded by the Fund during the period 01/01/2019 to 31/12/2019 and which I have reviewed have been implemented in conformity with Shari'ah rules and priniciples! - b) The distribution of dividends and charging of losses to the investment certificates comply with the approved rules in accordance with Shari'ah principles. - There were no gains derived from sources or prohibited means that may be spent on charitable purposes.
+- a) The contracts, operations and transactions concluded by the Fund during the period 1/1/2020 to 31/12/2020 and which I have reviewed have been implemented in conformity with Shari'ah rules and priniciples! - The distribution of dividends and charging of losses to the investment certificates comply with the approved rules in accordance with Shari'ah principles. - There were no gains derived from sources or prohibited means that may be spent on charitable purposes.